TomNicholas/tomnicholas.github.io/about.md

 :::::{card}
 **2025- : Engineer at Earthmover**
 ^^^
 I joined [Earthmover](https://earthmover.io/) to be able to work full-time on improving tools for science.
+The open-sourcing of [Icechunk](https://icechunk.io/) was a major catalyst for this move.

+I'm hoping we can build something like my [vision](./blog/2025/science-needs-a-social-network.md) of a social network for sharing scientific data.
 :::::

 :::::::